 It means I don’t feel I fully belong to the group of people labeled “men” and I also don’t feel I fully belong to the group of people labeled “women”.
 That puts me outside of the traditional gender binary, or “nonbinary” for short.

 Nonbinary is a pretty broad label.
 It encompasses a diversity of gender identities, including people whose gender identity fluctuates over time (genderfluid, bigender), people who don’t feel any gender identity applies to them (agender), people who feel like a blend of gender identities (androgynous, among others, and note that not everyone has a 50%/50% blend), and many others.
-For me, it’s more of a default setting, defined by the absence of a strong male or female identity.
+For me, it’s more of a default setting.
+I don’t feel an alignment with a male identity and, though I feel an affinity for a female identity, it doesn’t feel strong enough for me to want to claim it as my sole identity.

 § Does that mean you’re transgender?